 The folktale of John Henry reflects this pride.
 Railroad related work was among the most desirable work available to African Americans who remained in the South.
 This was true from the railroad construction era into the heyday of the Pullman Porters 50 years later.

 It is unclear, to say the least, that the railroad refrain ever referred to enslaved people.
-First published in the 1890s, it seems more likely to refer to workers during the major period of railroad expansion that began after the war.
+First published in the 1890s, it seems more likely to refer to workers during the major period of railroad expansion that began after the Civil War.

 I see no harm in teaching that the railroad workers in the song were originally black, especially because that would be eye-opening to many.
 The proud, hard working, and newly free Black men and women who helped build our country by working on the railroad deserve to be memorialized.
 A catchy song, sung from their point of view, is an excellent way to bring this history into the elementary school classroom.
 That is exactly what the civil rights workers who introduced the song in 1950 were trying to do.